 The DMO's risk policies reflect the high standards and robust requirements which determine the way in which risks are managed and controlled.
 The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2018-2019, this included policies relating to anti-fraud, telephony and voice recording, data protection, health & safety and spreadsheet controls.
+In 2019-2020, this included policies relating to anti-fraud, telephony and voice recording, remote access, clear desk, health & safety and spreadsheet controls.